 For more than 15 years, Sharon sent Christmas cards to family, friends, teachers, business colleagues, and new relationships she continuously added to the mailing list.
 Once she began painting, she made her artwork part of her Christmas card tradition by featuring one of her paintings on the cover each year.

 Sharon passed away in 2015.
-To honor her artistic spirit, the Gilchrist family is reviving the tradition of art on the cover of their annual cards by creating a student art contest for Van ISD kids.
-The winning artwork will appear on the cover of the 2018 Door Controls USA Christmas card that goes out to thousands around the world.
+To honor her artistic spirit, the Gilchrist family continues the tradition of art on the cover of their annual cards with a student art contest for Van ISD kids.
+The winning artwork will appear on the cover of the annual Door Controls USA Christmas card that goes out to thousands around the world.

 Interactive art projects, light snacks, and a festive atmosphere for all ages.
 Program focuses on fostering a deeper understanding of the museum’s spotlight exhibitions and having fun.